anuragkmr45/rate-limiter-utils/README.md

-# api-call-control
+# rate-limiter-utils

-<b>api-call-control </b> is an npm package designed to optimize how frontend applications interact with APIs.
+<b>rate-limiter-utils </b> is an npm package designed to optimize how frontend applications interact with APIs.
 It helps manage API request rates by implementing debouncing and throttling techniques, which improve performance and prevent issues like exceeding API rate limits.

 ## ✨ Features